NA3/gitlabtkgiharborintegrations/README.md

     \$CI\_PROJECT\_DIR/deployment\_qrcode.yaml command that is using
     deployment descriptor above

+-   'sleep' operators added to allow previous command to complete and avoid error of creating namespace before deletion is committed.

 -   As mentioned above, current version of pipeline deploys the application into **development** environment only when pipeline on **master** branch is run